hadoopmarc/gps-controlled-lcd-shutter/doc/u-blox8-configuration.md

 ## Setup
 - RPI400 with Raspbian 11 (bullseye)
 - pygpsclient-1.4.6 on python-3.9.2
-- USB/UART programmer
+- USB/UART programmer module
 - U-blox NEO-M8T module

-The pygpsclient is only used for setting the ubx configuration variables, but is also useful to check the satellite fix on a specific location.
+The pygpsclient is only used for setting the UBX configuration variables, but is also useful to check the satellite fix on a specific geographic location.
 Note that on an RPI400 the client cannot keep up with showing NMEA messages in the console and the displayed UTC time starts lagging.
-This does not occur when the console is disabled in the view settings.
+This does not occur when the console is disabled in the view settings or the preset command "CFG-MSG - Turn ON minimum NMEA msgs" is issued from the UBX configuration window.

 ## Available configuration examples
 The [U-blox8 configuration guide](https://content.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_UBX-13003221.pdf) gives the following examples for configuring the TIMEPULSE/TIMEPULSE2 outputs of the NEO-M8T module with the ubx protocol (section 19.5, page 74):